100 Notable alumni of

 -

-Mario Draghi is an Italian economist, academic, banker and civil servant who served as prime minister of Italy from 13 February 2021 to 22 October 2022.
-Prior to his appointment as prime minister, he served as President of the European Central Bank (ECB) between 2011 and 2019.
-Draghi was also Chair of the Financial Stability Board between 2009 and 2011, and Governor of the Bank of Italy between 2006 and 2011.
+Mario Draghi OMRI is an Italian economist, academic, banker, statesman and civil servant who served as the prime minister of Italy from February 2021 to October 2022.
+Prior to his appointment as prime minister, he served as the president of the European Central Bank (ECB) between 2011 and 2019.
+Draghi was also the chair of the Financial Stability Board between 2009 and 2011, and governor of the Bank of Italy between 2006 and 2011.

 -